-LOIs received by January 21, 2022 will be considered during our Spring 2022 grantmaking cycle.
-LOIs received after this date will be considered during the Fall 2022 grantmaking cycle.
+LOIs received by July 26, 2023 will be considered during our Fall 2023 grantmaking cycle.
+LOIs received after this date will be considered during the Spring 2024 grantmaking cycle.

 WHAT IS A LETTER OF INQUIRY (LOI)?

 An LOI is a brief summary of the work for which you are seeking funding.
 We aim to learn the mission and work of your organization, what you are seeking to achieve with grant funding and why you are seeking funds now.
 To see what is requested on the LOI form, click here.
 Foundation staff welcomes the opportunity to discuss your LOI prior to submission.